sebastianconcept/Mapless/README.md

 NOTE: If you are running on the GemStone platform, the GemStone classes are automatically loaded along with Mapless.

-To load the database classes and the corresponding tests, use the following snippet to load the database(s) of your choice:
+To load the both the database classes and the corresponding tests, use the following snippet:

 	Metacello new
     	baseline: 'Mapless';
     	repository: 'github://flow-stack/Mapless:master/repository';
     	load: #('Mongo Tests' 'Redis Tests' 'Postgres Tests' 'GemStone Tests').

-To load everything for your platform, including the tests:
+To load everything available for your platform, including the tests:

 	Metacello new
     	baseline: 'Mapless';